 Activities that have the effect or intention of interfering with education, pursuit of knowledge, or fair evaluation of a student’s performance are prohibited.
 Examples of such activities include, but are not limited to, the following definitions:

-- Multiple submission - Submitting, without prior permission, any work submitted to fulfill another academic requirement.
-Example: submitting the same paper for two different classes.
+- Multiple submission - Submitting, without prior permission, any work previously or concurrently submitted to fulfill another academic requirement.

-- Misrepresentation of academic records - Misrepresenting, tampering with, or attempting to tamper with any portion of a student’s academic record, either before or after coming to Bethel University.
-Example: entering an unauthorized change to a grade.
+- Misrepresentation of academic records - Misrepresenting, tampering with, or attempting to tamper with any portion of a student's academic record.

 Addressing Academic Dishonesty